Is There a Safe Effective Sleep Medication?

 Antidepressants like trazodone, amitriptyline and doxepin are safe from the standpoint of tolerance and addiction but often cause a “hangover” in the morning.
 And at the low doses used for sleep, there is virtually no antidepressant effect.

-There are two versions of the enzyme that breaks down tryptophan called Indoleamine-pyrrole 2,3-dioxygenase or IDO.
-One version (IDO1) can be turned off by infections agents such as viruses which want to use the tryptophan for their own benefit.
+Two versions of the enzyme break down tryptophan called Indoleamine-pyrrole 2,3-dioxygenase or IDO.
+One version (IDO1) can be turned off by infections agents, such as viruses that want to use the tryptophan for their own benefit.
 The other (IDO2) may be mutated in many people with ME/CFS.
-If both versions are unable to work fully, tryptophan levels build up and cause a vicious circle or “metabolic trap” in which tryptophan levels rise blocking the breakdown leading to ever higher levels.
+If both versions are unable to work fully, tryptophan levels build up and cause a vicious circle or "metabolic trap" in which tryptophan levels rise, blocking the breakdown leading to ever higher levels.

-Although this idea hasn’t been proven, I recommend an alternative to tryptophan called 5-hydroxytryptophan (5HTP) which can’t cause the same metabolic problems.
-Be aware that 5HTP can interact with antidepressants which increase serotonin levels to cause dangerous side effects.
-So even though 5HTP is available over the counter, please only use it with the knowledge of your health care team, especially your pharmacist.
+Although this idea hasn’t been proven, I recommend an alternative to tryptophan called 5-hydroxytryptophan (5HTP), which can’t cause the same metabolic problems.
+Be aware that 5HTP can interact with antidepressants, causing a dangerous increase in serotonin levels.
+So, although 5HTP is available over the counter, please use it only with the knowledge of your health-care team, especially your pharmacist.

 A New Sleep Medication with Promise